 I am a little dismayed.
 I came across a letter in the FT online by a Dr X, a learned person, who said, and I paraphrase this, “Dear Sirs, I would like to suggest a 5th reason for the UK’s low productivity levels.
 Studies have shown”, they reported, “that job satisfaction levels have a direct influence on personal and organisational productivity.”

-UK Productivity is the lowest its been for many years and its never been great, I believe.
+UK Productivity is the lowest its been for many years but its never been great.
 I spoke with my father now in his 90s, he used to run a business, and his recollection of UK productivity was that it has never been very high when compared to many other comparable countries.
 But since the financial crisis it’s been particularly poor.

 There are many theories as to why this is the case.
 First, we have to separate long-term productivity issues which go back decades and decades from those since the financial crisis.

-The business productivity double whammy – less motivated staff with less money
+The UK business productivity double whammy – less motivated staff with less money

 UK GDP is low, so we’re making, producing less with people buying less.
 If we’re producing less with the same number of people, UK productivity will be low.
 People are worried about high debt levels, interest rates going up, austerity, and an uncertain economic future post Brexit.
 They will work for less to keep their jobs.
 They have less money, and if you’re earning less, you’re less motivated.